richardbertozzo/type-coffee/README.md

 Get your right type of coffee ☕

 Go application that provides information on the best type of coffee based on user input characteristics.
-It uses two data sources: the ChatGPT API and a database populated by ETL from a dataset, this dataset was gathered from [Kaggle](https://www.kaggle.com/datasets/volpatto/coffee-quality-database-from-cqi) (kudos for the author), see there for further details.
+It uses two data sources: the **ChatGPT API** and a **database** populated by ETL from a dataset, not required if you only want the ChatGPT data source for the best type coffee options.
+This dataset was gathered from [Kaggle](https://www.kaggle.com/datasets/volpatto/coffee-quality-database-from-cqi) (kudos for the author), see there for further details.

 ## Usage